Twenty-three years experience as a theater professional.

 Darren Farrington is a theater producer, arts administrator, educator, advocate, and consultant.
 Currently, he is Executive Director of the Dorothy and Charles Mosesian Center for the Arts in Watertown, Massachusetts.
 For ten years prior, he was Executive Director of No Boundaries Youth Theater, which he co-founded in March 2010 and which Connecticut Magazine called the state’s Best Children Theater in 2017.
-He is also Administrator for the Connecticut Arts Alliance, and in that position also serves as State Arts Advocacy Captain, working with Americans for the Arts.
+Darren also previously was actively involved with the Connecticut Arts Alliance, and he served as State Arts Advocacy Captain, working with Americans for the Arts.
 Darren also contracts, as available, for additional engagements and consultations locally, long-distance, or remotely.
 His training includes a Master in Fine Arts from Columbia University and experience at all levels of theater from Broadway through community and children’s companies.

 Theater relies on the collaboration and talents of directors, designers, technicians, and performers.
 Theater also relies on administrators skilled in financing and fundraising, marketing and publicity, audience services, and building operations.
 The challenge for a successful producer or manager is to merge all of these elements—both artistic and administrative—into a live experience that makes the collaborators shine, the supporters proud, and the audience returning.
 Whether you’re creating a new company, beginning your search for a performance space, planning a season, heading into opening night, developing a board, searching for funding, or creating promotional materials, there’s no substitute for a manager or producer specifically trained and skilled in the business of theater. (“There’s no business like show business,” right?)

 A sharp manager might create financially sound budgets and search out low-cost sources of materials, costumes, or props.
 An experienced writer might assemble attractive proposals or promotional materials.
 But it takes a producer or manager skilled in the unique business of theater to also understand the creative skills and personalities involved in the artistic process, and to successfully interact with the talent, board and administrators, funders, press, and audience.
 This producer or manager will promote both the art and business of theater so performances can be what they truly should—both entertaining and provocative—for everybody involved.